Kyoto Kinkaku-ji golden pavilion reflected in the temple pond, autumn maples and Zen garden, ancient Japanese capital

 7

-Suiran, A Luxury Collection Hotel Kyoto — Arashiyama
+Suiran, A Luxury Collection Hotel Kyoto, Arashiyama

-40 rooms in Arashiyama on the riverside — Marriott Luxury Collection.
+40 rooms in Arashiyama on the riverside, Marriott Luxury Collection.
 Private gardens, kaiseki restaurant, walking distance to the bamboo grove.
 The mid-tier Arashiyama luxury choice.

 8

-The Hiramatsu Kyoto — Central Kyoto
+The Hiramatsu Kyoto, Central Kyoto (full review forthcoming)

 29 rooms in central Kyoto.
-The Hiramatsu group's flagship — French-Japanese fusion cuisine in a Japanese-traditional setting.
+The Hiramatsu group's flagship, French-Japanese fusion cuisine in a Japanese-traditional setting.
 Distinctive and intimate.

 9

-Roku Kyoto, LXR Hotels & Resorts — Takagamine (north Kyoto)
+Roku Kyoto, LXR Hotels & Resorts, Takagamine (north Kyoto)

 114 rooms in Takagamine, opened 2021 by Hilton's LXR brand.
 Two onsen pools, the most extensive wellness facilities of any Kyoto hotel.
 North Kyoto setting near Aman Kyoto.